CleanOak/clean-king/README.md

 ### About US Page
 About Us page features information on the companies goals and mission.
 Also it has the contact information and a booking form.

+- This gives users a brief summary about what the company is about

 <details><summary>about us</summary>
 <img src="docs/features/aboutus.png">